 A new study has described a mechanism of action by which curcumin reduces breast cancer resistance to treatment with doxorubicin (Adriamycin).
 Curcumin, which has anti-inflammatory and anti-cancer properties, is the major biologically active component of the spice turmeric.
-Breast cancer cells can develop resistance to chemotherapy as the disease progresses.
+Breast cancer cells can acquire resistance to chemotherapy.

 This resistance is an important cause of breast cancer treatment failure.
 NFκB is a transcription factor known to be involved in a wide variety of cell pathways.
 Gene transcription is the process by which genetic information is copied from DNA to RNA.